famzah/ping-multi-ext/README.rst

 This tool lets you interactively ping:

-* one host from multiple locations (via SSH)
+* One host from multiple locations (via SSH)
-* multiple hosts from one location (local machine, or remote via SSH)
+* Multiple hosts from one location (local machine, or remote via SSH)
-* multiple hosts from multiple locations (via SSH)
+* Multiple hosts from multiple locations (via SSH)

 The ping results are summarized in real-time and you can also observe the following statistics: